Micka-Louis/dsc-project-phase-2/README.md

 >Tukey’s HSD (Post-hoc Test) for pairwise genre comparisons.

 >T-tests to compare average ratings between short and long movies.

->Chi-Square Tests to analyze associations between categorical variables (if applicable).

 ## Tools Used